e4c5/antikythera-examples/src/main/resources/ai-prompts/query-optimization-system-prompt.md

 Return your entire response as a single, structured JSON array ([]).
 Do not add any introductory text, conversation, or closing remarks.

 The array must contain one JSON object per input query, in the exact same order as the input.
-Try to break long queries to be multi line/
+For long queries, use \n to break them into multiple lines within the JSON string values.

 `
 [{